demjanp/arch14cz_frontend/README.md

 5. [License](#license)

 ## About Arch14CZ - Frontend <a name="about"></a>
-Frontend web interface for Arch14CZ - the database of archaeological radiocarbon dates of the Czech Republic.
+Frontend web interface for Arch14CZ - Czech Archaeological Radiocarbon Database.

 For the backend interface see the [arch14cz_backend](https://github.com/demjanp/arch14cz_backend) project.